tschanzer/nsw-topo-split/README.md

   -o OUT, --out OUT     output directory (default: working directory); files
-                        are output in a subdirectory corresponding to the publication year and map name, e.g., 2022/katoomba -s SIZE, --size SIZE  page size (case-insensitive); options are 'A0' through 'A10', 'B0' through 'B10', 'C0' through 'C10', 'Card-4x6', 'Card-5x7', 'Commercial', 'Executive',
+                        are output in a subdirectory corresponding to the publication year and map name, e.g., 2022/katoomba -f, --force-download  download the original map, even if it already exists in the output directory
+  -d [DPI], --dpi [DPI]
+                        rasterize the output to the specified resolution (default: 300 DPI); if this option is not given, then the output will not be rasterized.
+WARNING: this may make gridlines hard to see on some map editions.
+It will also increase processing time, and file size for mode=map.
+  -q, --quiet           suppress log messages

+page format options:
+  -s SIZE, --size SIZE  page size (case-insensitive); options are 'A0' through
+                        'A10', 'B0' through 'B10', 'C0' through 'C10',
+                        'Card-4x6', 'Card-5x7', 'Commercial', 'Executive',